XRPLF/xrpl-dev-portal/content/tutorials/get-started/send-xrp.md

 The RippleAPI `getTransaction()` method only returns success if the transaction is in a validated ledger version.
 Otherwise, the `await` expression raises an exception.

-**Caution:** Other APIs, including xrpl-py, may return tentative results from ledger versions that have not yet been validated.
+**Caution:** Other APIs, including `xrpl-py`, may return tentative results from ledger versions that have not yet been validated.
 For example, if you use the `rippled` APIs' [tx method][], be sure to look for `"validated": true` in the response to confirm that the data comes from a validated ledger version.
 Transaction results that are not from a validated ledger version are subject to change.
 For more information, see [Finality of Results](finality-of-results.html).

 {{ start_step("Check") }}
 <button id="get-tx-button" class="btn btn-primary previous-steps-required">Check transaction status</button>